irene-1308/final-project-innovation-collective/README.md

 ### MVP1

 Just two pages to start with.
-A profile page, and a group chat page.
+A profile page and a group chat page.
+And somewhere (a database) to store the profile and chat data.

-- #### Step 1
+- #### Step 1 - Profile Page

   - A profile page (based on session authentication initially) containing:
     - Profile picture placeholder (use the user's initials as a profile picture to start with)